coin-or/Cbc/README.md

 It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

-The Cbc development site is https://github.com/coin-or/Cbc.
+The Cbc website is https://github.com/coin-or/Cbc.

 ## CITE